marco-duart/marco-duart/README.md

 <h1 align="center">Hi 👋, I'm Marco Aurélio</h1>
 <h3 align="center">A fullstackdeveloper from Brazil</h3>

 - 🔭 I'm a programmer launching my career at [IBC - Instituto Brasileiro de Coaching](https://github.com/IBCCOACHING-DEV).
-I bring expertise in TypeScript, React, and Ruby on Rails to the table.
+I bring expertise in NestJs, React, and Ruby on Rails to the table.
 Ready to code and create!

 ---